tpook92/HaploBlocker/README.md

 ## Version history

+### Version 1.6.0

+Fixed typo in parallel computing

+Improved data import from vcf/ped-file

+RandomFieldsUtils update (0.6.6)

+### Version 1.5.18

+Hotfixes in utility/plot functions

+Added blocklist_subset to only consider a subset of haplotypes in the haplotype library

+Updates for the use in graph-genomes (extended doku will follow)

 ### Version 1.5.2

 Added the option to identify non-overlapping haplotype blocks (overlap_remove = TRUE in block_calculation() )